glindberg2000/PDF-extractor/cline_docs/progress.md

 - ✅ Basic Excel export (`excel_formatter.py`) with combined data.
 - ✅ Tax category initialization in DB.
 - ✅ CLI Menu (`menu.py`) for triggering processing and export.
+- MCP binary and dependencies are correctly installed and executable.
+- MCP config is correct in `.cursor/mcp.json`.
+- Manual testing of the binary works as expected outside Cursor.

 ## What's Left / Needs Improvement
 - ⏳ **Payee Normalization**: Implement logic to clean payee names (remove store #, etc.) and use it in Pass 1 and matching.